Work package 1+2 - Characteristics of Organization

 In a first step, a set of organization indices has been assessed using radar and satellite data as well as a combination of the two.

 Work package 3 - Role of Radiation for Convective Organization

 Work package 3 revolves around the question if and how radiative transfer influences the formation of clouds on local and larger scales.
 Explorations with idealized Large-Eddy simulations revealed that radiative heating and cooling, stimulates shallow cumulus cloud dynamics, leading to the formation or destruction of cloud streets.

 In work package 4, the role of sub-synoptic scale organization for the large-scale circulation is investigated.
-This is done on the one hand by relating the dynamical properties of the convective cells, such as mass flux or vorticity, to the degree of convective organization and to the large-scale circulation.
-On the other hand, sensitivity experiments are performed where convective organization is inhibited or forced over specific regions, and the effects of such modifications on the large-scale circulation is studied.
+This is done by relating the dynamical properties of the convective cells to the degree of convective organization and to the large-scale circulation.
+Therefore Fourier and wavelet spectra of different quantities are computed to distinguish between different scales and directions of convective cells.

 Work package 6 focuses on deep convection.
-It aims at developing a theoretical model to account for the clustering of convection and its potential effects.
-The theoretical model is implemented in an existing convective parameterization of the ICON nodel and the resulting effects are investigated.
+It aims at developing a theoretical model to account for the clustering of convection and its potential effects, in particular on the convective variability.